arklumpus/sMap/Readme.md

 ## Installing sMap
 The easiest way to start using sMap is to install the program using the installer for your operating system.
 ### Windows
+First, please uninstall any previous versions of sMap.
 Download [`sMap-win-x64.msi`](https://github.com/arklumpus/sMap/releases/latest/download/sMap-win-x64.msi) and double click it.
 The installer will guide you to the process, and will do three main things:
 1. Copy the program files (by default in `C:\Program Files`).
 2. Add the installation path to the `PATH` environment variable (so that you can recall sMap from the command line, wherever you are located).